manpagez: man pages & more

 directory.

-If status.submoduleSummary is set to a non zero number or true (identical
+If status.submoduleSummary is set to a non zero number or true

-the summary output from the status command will be suppressed for all
+command will be suppressed for all submodules when

-similar output but does not honor these settings.
+output but does not honor these settings.

 BACKGROUND REFRESH

-By default, git status will automatically refresh the index, updating the
+By default, git status will automatically refresh the index, updating

-status is run in the background, the lock held during the write may
+computation).
+When status is run in the background, the lock held

-conflict with other simultaneous processes, causing them to fail.
-Scripts
+during the write may conflict with other simultaneous processes,

-running status in the background should consider using git
+causing them to fail.
+Scripts running status in the background should

---no-optional-locks status (see git(1) for details).
+consider using git --no-optional-locks status (see git(1) for details).

 UNTRACKED FILES AND PERFORMANCE

-git status can be very slow in large worktrees if/when it needs to search
+git status can be very slow in large worktrees if/when it needs to

-available to speed this up by either avoiding the work or making use of
+configuration options available to speed this up by either avoiding the

-cached results from previous Git commands.
-There is no single optimum set
+work or making use of cached results from previous Git commands.
+There

-of settings right for everyone.
-We'll list a summary of the relevant
+is no single optimum set of settings right for everyone.
+We'll list a

-options to help you, but before going into the list, you may want to run
+summary of the relevant options to help you, but before going into the

-git status again, because your configuration may already be caching git
+list, you may want to run git status again, because your configuration

-status results, so it could be faster on subsequent runs.
+may already be caching git status results, so it could be faster on

-o The --untracked-files=no flag or the status.showUntrackedfiles=false
+o The --untracked-files=no flag or the status.showUntrackedFiles=no

 config (see above for both): indicate that git status should not

 report untracked files.
-This is the fastest option. git status will
+This is the fastest option. git status

-if you create any new files and manually git add them.
+remember if you create any new files and manually git add them.

-o advice.statusUoption=false (see git-config(1)): setting this variable
+o advice.statusUoption=false (see git-config(1)): setting this

-(e.g. using "-uno" may not be an acceptable option for the user), in
+the trade off (e.g. using "-uno" may not be an acceptable option

-which case, there is no point issuing the warning message, and in
+for the user), in which case, there is no point issuing the warning

-such a case, disabling the warning may be the best.
+message, and in such a case, disabling the warning may be the best.

 o core.untrackedCache=true (see git-update-index(1)): enable the